lgeurts/lgeurts.github.io/about.md

 Guess that's all.
 If you like this site, you can follow me on my Twitter [@lgeurts](https://twitter.com/lgeurts), or send a connection request on [LinkedIn](https://www.linkedin.com/in/lucgeurts).

-PS, for a copy of this customized template, fork from my [GitHub repo](https://github.com/lgeurts/lgeurts.github.io).

 Go n-éirí an bothar leat,

 /Luge